Batuhan-METU/3_ecomora/README.md

 🎯 Goal

-To build a full-stack, scalable, and modern e-commerce web application
+To build a **full-stack, scalable, and modern e-commerce web application**
 that provides a complete shopping experience — from product browsing to order management.

 ---

 🌐 Live App

+You can access the live app via -->**main.d87exegvwzy9z.amplifyapp.com/** 🚀🚀

 ---